mitotic/graphterm/README.rst

 Multiple hosts can also connect to the server (on a different port), allowing a single user to access all of them via the browser.
-The GraphTerm server acts as a *router*, sending input from browser windows for different users to the appropriate terminal ("pseudo-tty") sessions running on different hosts, and transmitting the terminal output back to the browser windows.
+The GraphTerm server acts as a *router*, sending input from browser windows for different users to the appropriate terminal (pseudo-tty) sessions running on different hosts, and transmitting the terminal output back to the browser windows.